SAIKIRANN226/Aws-DevOps-Notes/Overview.md

 - Instead of giving &>> $LOGFILE everywhere, we can give 'exec &>$LOGFILE' under logfile name.
 - What is the use of logs ?
 In shell scripting, logs are used to record what the script did, when it did it and whether it succeeded or failed.
 They act like a black box recorder for your script — if something goes wrong, you can look back and see why.
 - To see full log file ---> sudo cat /var/log/messages
-- To see page by page ---> sudo less /var/log/messages
+- To see page by page logs ---> sudo less /var/log/messages
 - To follow logs in real time (or) to see running logs ---> tail -f /var/log/messages

 ### Session-15
-- unzip -o /tmp/web.zip ---> Here 'o' is to overwrite, if you run the script multiple times.
+- unzip -o /tmp/web.zip ---> Here 'o' is to overwrite even if you run the script multiple times.
-- mkdir -p /app ---> Here -p means if folder exists, it will not create.
+- mkdir -p /app ---> Here 'p' means if folder exists it will not create.
-- Similarly you can also write a condition if user exist then dont add, if not add.
+- Similarly you can also write a condition like if user exist then dont add, if not add.
 - Dont forget to restart nginx server after doing any changes in configuration file.
-- Make sure to add all private servers in the web cofiguration.
+- Make sure to add all private servers in web configuration.

 ### Session-16
 - Write a shellscript to delete old logfiles which are morethan 14 days old ?